Vaginas — or more accurately, vulvas, and all their components — come in different shapes, sizes, and colors. They even have different smells.

 Your vaginal area is distinct in more ways than just labia appearance.
 Your clitoris, pubic hair, and smell all add to your vulva’s uniqueness.

 The clitoris glans is an organ that’s usually covered by a hood.
 It’s located where the two inner lips meet at the top of the vulva.

 You can have thick hair, thin hair, a lot of hair, a little hair, hair just on your pubic bone or all over your vulva, and, yes, the carpets may not match the drapes.

 - natural vaginal lubrication (often milky and white)

 - sexual arousal (think clear and watery)

 - the start of your period (a blushed deep pink)

 - irregular menstruation (usually a dried red or brown)

 Sometimes, changes in color and texture are a sign of an underlying condition.
-See your doctor if your discharge:
+Consult an HCP if your vaginal discharge: